Learn more about nonprofit marketing consultants here.

 Before you start thinking about partnering with a marketing professional, you have to get a sense of how your current marketing strategy is performing and determine your needs.

 We recommend starting with a marketing audit.
-This might include a:
+This might include:

-• SWOT analysis — A SWOT analysis is a strategic planning technique used to help a person or organization identify strengths, weaknesses, opportunities, and threats.
+• A SWOT analysis: A SWOT analysis is a strategic planning technique used to help organizations identify strengths, weaknesses, opportunities, and threats.

-• Gathering of current marketing assets — This way, you know what materials you have already and what you’ll need.
+• Gathering current marketing assets: Take stock of which materials you have already and what you’ll need.

-• Data analysis — Look at your past marketing data.
+• Data analysis: Look at your past marketing data.
 What strategies have worked in the past?
 Were there any strategies that missed its mark?
+Which areas will need the most improvement to help you reach your goals?

 From there, you can create an action plan.
 Divide your needs into “immediate” and “long-term.”
-This way you can choose the best nonprofit marketing consultant for your highest priority needs!
+Then, you can easily pinpoint your highest-priority needs and select a consultant who is equipped to help you meet them.

-2. Meet with nonprofit board and other key stakeholders
+2. Meet with your board members and other key stakeholders.

 Before making any major decisions and hiring a marketing consultant for your nonprofit, you need to ensure that the rest of your nonprofit leadership team is on board and understands the exact help you’re seeking.